CIS565-Fall-2022/Project2-Stream-Compaction/INSTRUCTION.md

 * The [slides on Parallel Algorithms](https://github.com/CIS565-Fall-2016/cis565-fall-2016.github.io/blob/master/lectures/3-Parallel-Algorithms-1.pptx?raw=true)
   for Scan, Stream Compaction, and Work-Efficient Parallel Scan.
 * GPU Gems 3, Chapter 39 - [Parallel Prefix Sum (Scan) with CUDA](http://http.developer.nvidia.com/GPUGems3/gpugems3_ch39.html).
+    - This online version contains a few small errors (in superscripting, missing braces, bad indentation, etc.)
+    - We now maintain a fix for this at [GPU Gem 3 Ch 39 Patch](#gpu-gem-3-ch-39-patch).
+Thanks for contributions by [@immiao](https://github.com/immiao) and [trungtle](https://github.com/trungtle).
+    And welcome to contribute by openning a pull request.

 Your GPU stream compaction implementation will live inside of the `stream_compaction` subproject.
 This way, you will be able to easily copy it